bissi1/bissi1.github.io/_pages/research.md

   <div class="inline-details" style="display: none; margin-top: 1em;">
     <p>
-      This research originated during my doctoral studies and was significantly advanced through a US Department of Energy grant awarded during my time at Sandia National Laboratories.
-A central theme is the development of new bounds for joint chance-constrained optimization models, drawing upon a line of research dating back to Boole, Bonferroni, Fréchet, and related classical results in probability theory.
+      This research originated during my doctoral studies and was significantly advanced by a US Department of Energy grant to me during my time at Sandia National Laboratories.
+Here, we develop new bounds for joint chance-constrained models, drawing upon classical probability research dating back to Boole, Bonferroni, and Fréchet.
+The resulting research contributes to both probability theory and stochastic optimization.
     </p>

     <p>
-    My work establishes connections between classical probability inequalities and practical stochastic optimization.
-While probability union bounds are traditionally evaluated according to how tightly they approximate the underlying chance constraint, my research demonstrates that stronger theoretical bounds on the constraint do not necessarily yield stronger objective bounds in practice.
+    Traditional probability union bounds are evaluated by how tightly they approximate the underlying constraint.
+However, my research demonstrates that stronger theoretical bounds on the constraint do not necessarily yield stronger objective bounds in practice.
 Or, due to computational limitations, the best approximation of a feasible region may fail to produce the strongest bound on the optimal objective value.
-The resulting research contributes to both probability theory and stochastic optimization.
-Two representative publications include
-<a href="https://link.springer.com/article/10.1007/s11590-019-01387-z">this article</a> and
-<a href="https://link.springer.com/article/10.1007/s11590-020-01592-1">its follow-up</a>.
+Two representative publications include: <a href="https://link.springer.com/article/10.1007/s11590-019-01387-z">this article</a> and <a href="https://link.springer.com/article/10.1007/s11590-020-01592-1">its follow-up</a>.
 </p>

     <p>
-     My current work is extending these ideas to broader classes of stochastic optimization models, including ongoing research with my PhD student.
+     My ongoing work, with my PhD student, is extending these ideas to broader stochastic optimization classes.
     </p>
   </div>
 </div>